paulross/cpip/docs/doc_src/tutorial/PpLexer.rst

 There are a couple of implementations in the :ref:`cpip.ref.CppDiagnostic` module that may be of interest:

-* ``PreprocessDiagnosticKeepGoing``: Sub-class that does not raise exceptions.
+* :py:class:`cpip.core.CppDiagnostic.PreprocessDiagnosticKeepGoing`: Sub-class that does not raise exceptions.
-* ``PreprocessDiagnosticRaiseOnError``: Sub-class that raises an exception on a #'error directive.
+* :py:class:`cpip.core.CppDiagnostic.PreprocessDiagnosticRaiseOnError`: Sub-class that raises an exception on a ``#error`` directive.

 Pragma
 ------

 You can pass in a specialised handler for ``#pragma`` statements [default: None].
-This shall sub-class ``PragmaHandlerABC`` and can implement:
+This shall sub-class :py:class:`cpip.core.PragmaHandler.PragmaHandlerABC` and can implement:

 * The boolean attribute ``replaceTokens`` is to be implemented.
 If True then the tokens following the ``#pragma`` statement will be be macro replaced by the PpLexer using the current macro environment before being passed to this pragma handler.
 * A method ``def pragma(self, theTokS):`` that takes a non-zero length list of ``PpTokens`` the last of which will be a newline token.
 Any token this method returns will be yielded as part of the Translation Unit (and thus subject to macro replacement for example).

-Have a look at the core module :ref:`cpip.ref.PragmaHandler` for some example implementations.
+Have a look at the core module :py:mod:`cpip.core.PragmaHandler` for some example implementations.